diegomigliavacca/uploadBundle/README.md

 The table UpFile will be created.

+5) Put the following lines inside the Mapbender3 application->app->config->routing.yml file:

+	spookyisland_uploadbundle:
+    	resource: "@SpookyIslandUploadBundle/Resources/config/routing.yml"

-5) If you don't have it installed yet, you will need to install the <i>postgresql-contrib</i> package.
+6) If you are using PostgreSQL as database, you will need to install the <i>postgresql-contrib</i> package.
 You need it to use the <a href="http://www.postgresql.org/docs/9.0/static/citext.html" target="_blank">citext</a> file type.
 You will have to set the field Name inside the table UpFile at the citext file type if you want to use this feature.

-6) Put the following lines inside the Mapbender3 application->app->config->routing.yml file:

-	spookyisland_uploadbundle:
-    	resource: "@SpookyIslandUploadBundle/Resources/config/routing.yml"

 <BR />
 **UPLOADERBUTTON ELEMENT**